 To effectively exchange data, states must understand the legal barriers that may prevent the data-sharing between physical and behavioral health care providers.

 To support care integration efforts, states should work with providers and managed care plans to debunk misconceptions about legal privacy rules that may impede data-sharing between physical and behavioral health providers.

-This brief by Manatt Health Solutions examines the strategies states use to address these legal barriers, including:
+This brief by Manatt Health Solutions, a division of Manatt, Phelps & Phillips, LLP, examines the strategies states use to address these legal barriers, including:

 - The Health Insurance Portability and Accountability Act (HIPAA)